isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/emptyfolder-operation.md

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt eine erfolgreiche Antwort auf die **EmptyFolder** -Anforderung.
+Das folgende Beispiel zeigt eine erfolgreiche Antwort auf die **EmptyFolder-Anforderung.**

 ### <a name="code"></a>Code